Red vs Green Laser Level (Which to Choose for Which Job)

 • Frequency interval of red light: 430 to 480 THz

-Comparing these values to the green light’s (wavelength and frequency), we see that the green light is 4 times stronger/brighter than the red light.
-Therefore, when working indoors, your eye will detect the red color at about 20 to 30 feet.
+Therefore, when working indoors, your eye will detect red at about 20 to 30 feet.
 This is about half the range that the green light spans.
-When you are performing your work outdoors, in areas that are below 60 feet, feel free to use a red laser.
+When performing your work outdoors, in areas below 60 feet, feel free to use a red laser.

-Generally, red laser levels are inferior to green laser levels.
-Red lasers offer less visibility when compared to green laser levels.
-So if you are working in a small area you can use a red laser.
-However, if your working area is large then you have to use a green laser level.
+So, you can use a red laser if you work in a small area.
+However, if your working area is large, you must use a green laser level.
 The red lasers will be inefficient in a large area.

 red laser level mounted at the wall

-Yes, the red laser levels are inferior to the green laser levels by visibility standards.
-But when comparing them in construction terms, the red lasers take the lead.
 They (red lasers) are made up of fewer components and hence very economical.
 They are also very easy to operate.
-If you are a newbie in the laser world and just need to perform a few tasks like aligning objects on the wall, go for a red laser level.
+If you are a newbie in the laser world and need to perform a few tasks like aligning objects on the wall, go for a red laser level.

-The Cost of the Red Laser Levels
+The Cost of the Red Laser Level

 The red laser level batteries outlive those of the green laser levels.
 The battery of a laser level is dependent on the power consumption by the laser – visibility strength.
-The red laser levels have limited visibility compared to the green lasers hence consuming less power.
-Less power consumption means less power is drawn from the battery.

-The Best Use of Red Laser Levels
+The Best Application of Red Laser Level

 Red lasers are suitable for short ranges – indoor or outdoor.
 Furthermore, they are cheap and hence good for people on tight budgets.
 Their long battery life also cuts the maintenance costs.